 - Ignition key switch (Automotive type).
 This controls the entire electric equipment and engine starting.
-This key has the function of an antitheft device (See fig. 129).
-This key has four positions: - "0" = Machine at standstill, key removable, all electrics switched off. - " 1 " = Machine standing, key removable, parking lights on. - " 2 " = Running position or machine ready to set out.
+This key has the function of an antitheft device (See fig. 128).
+This key has four positions: - " 0 " = Machine at standstill, key removable, all electrics switched off. - 1 = Machine standing, key removable, parking lights on. - 2 = Running position or machine ready to set out.
 All controls on.
 For daylight riding no other position is necessary.
-For night driving lever A on the left handlebar switch must be switched on.

-"3" = For starting only.
+For night driving lever A and B on the left handlebar switch must be - 3 = For starting only.
 The key returns automatically to position 2 when the engine has started.

+switched on (fig. 129).
-4 - Dimmer switch and horn button (see fig. 8).

-On left handlebar.
+- 4 Dimmer switch and horn button (fig. 129). - On left handlebar.
 Switch A: Position 1 = lights off Position 2 = lights on Switch B: Position 3 = low beam Position 4 = high beam Push button C = horn control.